mahdi-yousef/ROS2_Turtlebot3/04-custom_nodes/README.md

 Reactive, LiDAR-based obstacle avoidance.
 Looks at a forward cone of the `/scan` topic, drives forward if nothing's within `stop_distance`, otherwise stops and turns toward whichever side has more open space.

-Configured via a parameter YAML rather than hardcoded values, see the explanation above for how that mechanism works.
+Configured via a parameter YAML rather than hardcoded values.
 Defaults:

 | Parameter | Default | Meaning |
 |---|---|---|